 In an effort to contribute to the City of Buffalo’s growth as a cultural tourist destination, and inform our citizens and visitors of the rich traditions and potential of Buffalo, the Buffalo Renaissance Foundation Downtown Sculptural Art Initiative intends to place five thematic sculptural art installations throughout downtown over the next five years.
 These sculptures will celebrate the “Spirit of Buffalo” in both traditional and contemporary art forms.

-In addition, an independent group of community members are currently working on a memorial sculpture for John E. Friedlander to be located on the BNMC.
+In addition, a group of community members helped to fund a memorial sculpture for John E. Friedlander located in the lobby of the Gates Vascular Institute.